 When you push away or repress your feelings, you may find yourself using your dynamics with others to work through your issues or express your frustration.
 Instead, become more self-reliant by learning how to be more in tune with your feelings.

 For example, try keeping a diary journal where you write at least half a page about your emotional experiences and the things that evoked them.
 A further important aspect of emotional self-reliance is improving your ability to sit with uncomfortable or difficult emotions.
 Mindfulness exercises can help here, as they enhance your mind’s ability to observe without judgment.

 Once you’ve improved your ability to feel, experience and name your emotions, you can further heighten your self-reliance by working out new ways to deal with negative feelings.
 Instead of needing to take your anger out on other people, for example, you can learn to use the mature defense mechanism of sublimation.

-Finally, your self-reliance will always be hampered by any strong tendency to judge your worth or access compared to that of others.
+Finally, your self-reliance will be hampered by any strong tendency to judge your worth or access compared to others.
 Start looking inwards for acceptance and worth, instead of being unable to view yourself positively unless there’s proof you’re “better” than the average.

-Try writing down a list of at least 20 things that you like about yourself, and stick it up where you can see it.
-These reasons will help to connect you to the truth that you are lovable, talented, unique and worthwhile and discourage you from relying on comparisons for your self-esteem.
+Try writing down a list of at least 20 things that you like about yourself.
+Then, stick it up where you can see it.
+These reasons will help to connect you to the truth that you are lovable, talented, unique and worthwhile.
+They should also discourage you from relying on comparisons for your self-esteem.